Information for Prospective Graduate Students

 Master’s Program

-At the GHMC, we are recruiting Master’s program graduate students in the major fields of “Medical Physics and Biology for Ion Therapy” and “Heavy-Ion Clinical Medicine” via corresponding departments in the Course of Biomedical Sciences in the Graduate School of Medicine (Master’s Program).
-A Master’s degree (Medicine) will be awarded after passing the degree examinations.
+At the GHMC, we are recruiting Master’s program graduate students in the major fields of "Medical Physics for Heavy Ion Therapy", "Medical Biology for Heavy Ion Therapy" and "Heavy-Ion Clinical Medicine" via corresponding departments in the Heavy Ion Biomedical Science and Engineering Program of the Interfaculty Initiative in Regulatory Science of Biomedical Science and Engineering (RS Interfaculty) and in the Course of Biomedical Sciences in the Graduate School of Medicine.
+Students can join the research labs from either graduate school.
+A Master's degree of Medical Science and Engineering (RS Interfaculty) or Biomedical Science (Graduate School of Medicine) will be awarded after passing the degree examinations.

 Educational courses in the Biomedical Sciences promote specialization in the following subjects.